konopkalab/songbird_areax/README.md

   --UMIs: Number of unique molecular identifiers<br>
   --Genes: Number of genes<br>
   --Percent Mito Genes: Percentage of genes that are mitochondrial genes<br>
-  --Cluster: Assigned cluster from Seurat analysis --All other columns: mRNA transcript counts for each gene<br>
+  --Cluster: Assigned cluster from Seurat analysis<br>
+  --All other columns: mRNA transcript counts for each gene<br>